Did you get a place in London Marathon?

 In the late afternoon, I received an unexpected email:

 One of my Polish-speaking friends has translated the message for me: “Hi, your bike has been found in Poland.
 The whole case has been directed to the police.
 It’s only a matter of time to get your bike back.”

 I’m not really sure how to respond to this.
-I don’t think it’s a scam as the sender doesn’t have any of my contact details – there is a form for them to complete on Stolen Bikes… but I have no idea what state my poor bike will be in and also whether it would be possible to get my bike back from Poland.
+I don’t think it’s a scam as the sender doesn’t have any of my contact details.
+There is a form for them to complete on Stolen Bikes.
+I have no idea what state my poor bike will be in and also whether it would be possible to get my bike back from Poland.
 If it’s been trashed then it probably isn’t worth it.
 It does make me feel there’s even less chance of getting our other bikes back as they’ve probably disappeared in Poland.
-I’ve contacted the local police officer assigned to the case, so hopefully he’ll get back to me.
+I’ve contacted the local police officer assigned to the case, so hopefully, he’ll get back to me.

 This evening, we went along to Tri Club swimming.
 It was a nice session and I did almost all of it, only missing out 100-200m.

 I’m now in limbo… will I make it to Tri Club swimming next week?
 Will I make it to parkrun on Saturday?
 Will I be able to run with my friends on Thursday afternoon?
 It almost feels like I’m living on borrowed time.
-I’ve changed my Tri Club membership, so that from November, it is a non-swimming membership… but I’ll still be allowed to go to track running sessions and turbo trainer sessions (when I get the all clear from the doctor, and assuming I want to go).
+I’ve changed my Tri Club membership so that from November, it is a non-swimming membership.
+I’ll still be allowed to go to track running sessions and turbo trainer sessions (when I get the all clear from the doctor and assuming I want to go).